rizdaprasetya/mt-alt-doc/en/snap/interactive-demo.md

 ### What's Next

-This is just demonstration of **Step 1 & Step 2** [explained in the guide](/en/snap/integration-guide.md?id=integration-steps).
+Now that you understand the basic of how Snap integration works, this is just demonstration of **Step 1 & Step 2** [explained in the guide](/en/snap/integration-guide.md?id=integration-steps).
 Please follow the next step from there.

 <div class="my-card">